the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 After all, fortunately there are more methods that return a new value (not mutating methods) than methods that modify the original value (mutating methods).
 The methods `filter()`, `map()`, and `reduce()` are all returning new arrays, hence do not modify the original array, and therefore are a best practice to use for embracing immutability.
 However, be aware of the methods (e.g. `push()`) that mutate the original value, because they will certainly cause unwanted pitfalls in your code eventually.

 Anyway, even though you see all these recommendations and best practices here, do not stress too much about mutability vs immutability as a JavaScript beginner.
 This section is only here to prepare you for these kind of behaviors, but it certainly cannot prevent them for you.
-You will likely run into them, experience them first hand, and then hopefully rememeber this section in order to solve them.
+You will likely run into them, experience them first hand (which you should), and then hopefully rememeber this section in order to solve them.

 ### Exercises:

 * Question: Does a built-in string method such as `toUpperCase()` mutate a string?
   * Answer: No, because it returns a new string.
 The original string isn't changed.
 Trying it yourself, you can see that when you assign a new variable from `toUpperCase()`, e.g. `const upperFullName = fullName.toUpperCase();`, the `fullName` value stays intact while a new variable `upperFullName` gets assigned by the returned value.
 * Question: If you want to embrace immutability, what built-in array methods would you use: `splice()` vs `slice()`?
+Check the JavaScript documentation.
   * Answer: If it should return a new value, one would need to use `slice()`.
 Pro tip: Using `slice()` without an argument returns a copy of the array.
 * Question: We have used the built-in `concat()` method on an array and provided a string primitive value (e.g. `'Liam'`).
 What happens if you use an array instead of a string?
   * Answer: Usually it's the other way arround that `concat()` on an array is used to concatenate two arrays.
+So the asked use case from the question is most often the default.
 However, as we have seen in this section, it's also possible to concat only one primitive value.

 ## Destructuring Assignment